scaramacai/ggwm/README.md

 This is still at an alpha state, but things are going in the right direction and now ggwm with libschrift can be used for everyday work.
 I removed the dependecies on libXft and FontConfig, while libXrender is still needed to render strings with ttf fonts.
 However  I plan to remove this dependency in the future, so that ggwm could be used also on servers without the XRender extension.
 At present ggwm is usable, but there is a strange bug I need to investigate, so that only some configurations of fonts works.
+It must be noted, however, that all is fine when ggwm whit the same config files is runned inside valgrind!
+Any help on this issue will be appreciated very much.

-On the other hand, when ggwm works, it works well, and I'm using it every day.
+Anyway, for the configurations where ggwm already works, it works well, and I'm using it every day.
 For details on the configuration, please see the file README.schrift.md in this directory.

 I also included in the code the ["Simple Dynamic Strings library for C"](https://github.com/antirez/sds) by Salvatore Sanfilippo, to simplify manipulating strings.
 For now, its use was limited to the files I changed or added, but it would be nice to replace with sds code here and there, where strings are used.